James City Service

 The Board of Directors has authorized water and sewer operations for the JCSA within the Primary Service Area (PSA) in the County.
 The JCSA also provides water and/or sewer service to limited sections of York County and the City of Williamsburg with the concurrence of the appropriate governing bodies.

-As of June 30, 2013, the JCSA had 89 full-time employees with the responsibility to operate and maintain its utility facilities and lines.
+As of June 30, 2015, the JCSA had 89 full-time employees with the responsibility to operate and maintain its utility facilities and lines.
 The JCSA’s operating funds are self-supporting, and the JCSA receives no share of any local or property tax levies.
 The Board of Directors has the sole power to set water and sewer utility rates and related fees.
 The Board of Directors adopted an inverted-block or inclining rate structure in 1996 for fiscal year 1997 for residential customers which incorporates a unit charge that increases with increasing consumption.
 The primary objective of establishing the inverted-block rate structure was to reduce water use, particularly from large-volume residential customers.
 Click here for current rates and charges.

 The JCSA currently has groundwater permits for its central system to withdraw 8.9 million gallons per day to support the residential and commercial customers.
 With the current rate of growth, it is estimated this amount of water will meet the County’s needs through 2018.
 The JCSA entered into an agreement with Newport News to purchase five million gallons of water per day to meet the County’s water needs through 2040.
 Water conservation is an important component of meeting the future water needs.